Setting Up Alert-Driven Trading

 For beginners, start with Pair Breakout:

-1. Set PairBreakoutAlert = true (already true by default)
+1. Make sure "Enable Breakout Alert" is set to true (already true by default)

 2. Leave other strategies disabled until you are comfortable with the alert flow